reelgirly/Flex-2-15-Haswell-/README.md

 - xHCI Mode:		Smart Auto
 - Graphics:			Discrete
 - Bootorder:		Create entry with "Easy UEFI" pointing to /EFI/CLOVER/CLOVERX64.efi on your EFI partition

+**Plists to replace:**

+- in FakeSMC.kext / FAN and AC keys and 60Watts AC description
+- in VoodooPS2Keyboard.kext / located in VoodooPS2Controller.kext/Contents/PlugIns / edited keymap for Flex 2-15

+**Kexts to patch:**

+- AppleGraphicsPowerManagement.kext / put lowest GPU-freq to 200Mhz aand enable all powerstates
+- AppleUSBCardReader.kext / to make SDcardReader AppleCompatible

+**Clover**

+- use included config.plist

+**ICC-Profile:**
+- put profile into ~/Library/ColorSync/Profiles and select for internal display